PaddiM8/kalker/README.md

 # kalk
-Kalk is a CLI calculator that supports user-defined variables and functions.
+Kalk is a calculator (both program and library) that supports user-defined variables and functions.
 An example of what it can parse:

 ```
 f(x, y) = sum(1, 3, (2sin4/x!)^y) + cos(n deg)